matthewpalmer/matthewpalmer.github.io/_posts/2015-01-25-publish-swift-cocoapods.markdown

 category: ios
 ---

 In the past few hours I’ve been battling to get [Locksmith, my Swift keychain library][ls], set up as a Cocoapod.
-No matter what I tried I was hitting “unknown option character `X' in: -Xlinker” and `pod lib lint errors`.
+No matter what I tried I was hitting “unknown option character 'X' in: -Xlinker” and `pod lib lint errors`.

 Here’s how I got it working: